-Detailed in its initial description, COAL WAS WEALTH is a usable checklist for command officers throughout the emergency incident.
-Any changes in one or more of these topics could suggest consideration of new tactics or a modification of the overall strategy.
+Detailed in its initial description, COAL WAS WEALTH is a useful checklist for command officers throughout the emergency incident.
+Any changes in one or more of these topics could suggest consideration of new tactics or modification of the overall strategy.

 Failure to account for any one of these details could mean placing unwarranted stress on crews and equipment.

 There are many useable acronyms available throughout the fire service such as SAMPLE and LOVE-U. However, the operational fireground acronyms of RECEO-VS and COAL WAS WEALTH are worth the time and effort to understand and learn their application.

 Adhering to their ordered timeline while measuring their segmented progress are substantial reasons for bringing any fire incident to a successful and safe conclusion.